 The interest rate on the entire deposit amount is reduced (a penalty is applied) for the period the funds were held.

-There are a few things you need to keep in mind while submitting a fixed deposit withdrawal application:
+There are a few things you need to keep in mind while submitting an FD withdrawal application:

 You can withdraw your fixed deposit either online through your bank's digital channels or offline by visiting a branch.